 ADD IT TO THE BACK END, TOO

 I also attempted to make the back-end of the business more in alignment.
 I used my core Values in the hiring process to find people who shared those values.
-I tried to make our trainings more fun, helpful, and educational.
+I made our trainings more fun, helpful, and educational.
 I encouraged continuing education by helping pay for my staff to take classes and attend workshops on their own (even if it had nothing to do with selling—learning is learning and continued learning is a mindset).

 I also used my Core Values in my advertising message.
 I learned quickly that ads filled with Nostalgia spoke to the heart much more deeply than anything else.
 I made sure every ad spoke clearly to one of my values.